 Yes, of course!
-Cellulite is a skin condition that is caused by tension in the fibrous septae that is connecting the skin to the muscle, as well as the bulging of fat cells in the area, and made even more visible by increased skin laxity.
-Many of the varying types of cellulite reduction treatment options are designed to target a specific aspect of cellulite, and so are best paired with other treatments that target a different facet.
+Cellulite is a skin condition that is caused by tension in the fibrous septae that connect the skin to the muscle, as well as the bulging of fat cells in the area, and made even more visible by increased skin laxity.
+Many of the varying types of cellulite reduction treatment options are designed to target a specific aspect of cellulite and so are best paired with other treatments that target a different facet.
 For example, the QWO injectable treatment is highly effective when it comes to severing the fibrous bands and redistributing fat cells that create cellulite dimples.
 However, QWO does not do anything specifically to address skin laxity in a given treatment area.
 As such, a patient who elects to have QWO injections can benefit even more by pairing it with an RF treatment like Thermage FLX, which will effectively create firmer skin in the treatment area by inducing new collagen production.
-Dr. Michele Green in New York City offers a variety of targeted cellulite treatment options that can be used in combination to eliminate the appearance of cellulite and result in smoother, tighter, firmer skin that is long lasting.
+Dr. Michele Green in New York City offers a variety of targeted cellulite treatment options that can be used in combination to eliminate the appearance of cellulite and result in smoother, tighter, firmer skin that is long-lasting.
 When you schedule a consultation with Dr. Green to discuss cellulite treatment, she will help you to determine the unique combination of cellulite treatments that will work best for you and your individual cosmetic goals.

 Home remedies for reducing cellulite

-Many patients wonder about potential home remedies for cellulite treatment that can be incorporated into their daily skincare routine to both prevent and treat cellulite dimples.
+Many patients wonder about potential home remedies for a cellulite treatment that can be incorporated into their daily skincare routine to both prevent and treat cellulite dimples.
 While some of the popular home treatment options may be soothing, there isn’t sufficient scientific evidence indicating that they are effective methods for eliminating cellulite.
-Dry brushing and coffee scrubs are just a couple of examples, additionally, cocoa butter and shea butter are two skincare ingredients that are often associated with reducing the appearance of puckering cellulite dimples.
+Dry brushing and coffee scrubs are just a couple of examples.
+Additionally, cocoa butter and shea butter are two skincare ingredients that are often associated with reducing the appearance of puckering cellulite dimples.
 While cocoa butter cream can help to moisturize the skin, it has not been proven to be effective in reducing the appearance of cellulite.
 If you are interested in a topical cream to help ease the symptoms of cellulite, it is best to have Dr. Green prescribe a retinol or aminophylline-based cream.
 Shea butter is often promoted as a good way to promote smoother, firmer skin.
 While this can be true, shea butter alone will not be effective in fully eliminating cellulite.
 When you consult with Dr. Green, she can provide you with topical treatment options to address the appearance of cellulite.

 Does massaging your legs help with cellulite?
 How do I massage to treat cellulite on the legs?

 Massaging areas of the body that are affected by cellulite can temporarily reduce the appearance of cellulite, but this is not a permanent solution.
-Massaging your body can improve both the circulation and the lymphatic drainage in the treated areas, both of which result in a minimization in the look of cellulite.
-Improving circulation helps to temporarily reduce the look of cellulite by providing the massaged areas with a greater amount of nutrients that are in the blood, whereas improving lymphatic drainage helps to rid the body of excess fluids that could be exacerbating tension between fibrous septae and worsening the appearance of cellulite.
+Massaging your body can improve both the circulation and the lymphatic drainage in the treated areas, both of which result in a minimization of the look of cellulite.
+Improving circulation helps to temporarily reduce the look of cellulite by providing the massaged areas with a greater amount of nutrients that are in the blood, whereas improving lymphatic drainage helps to rid the body of excess fluids that could exacerbate tension between fibrous septae and worsen the appearance of cellulite.
 Again, these beneficial effects of massaging areas of the body affected by cellulite are only temporary.
-To get the best cosmetic results from massaging, it is recommended to invest in an FDA approved treatment for cellulite.
+To get the best cosmetic results from massaging, it is recommended to invest in an FDA-approved treatment for cellulite.
 To truly target and improve your cellulite dimples or rippling, the only solution is to consult with a board-certified cosmetic dermatologist, like Dr. Michele Green in NYC, who can recommend the appropriate in-office treatments that are well suited to addressing your specific skin concerns.

 How do I get started with cellulite treatment?

 Cellulite is a common skin condition that can affect anyone, regardless of their weight, age, and gender.
 While cellulite does affect many individuals, the appearance of dimples and rippling on the arms, legs, and buttocks can cause feelings of self-consciousness for many.
-If you are frustrated with the appearance of cellulite and you are looking for an effective, long-lasting solution for an uneven skin texture, Dr. Michele Green in New York City is here to help.
-Dr. Green is a board-certified cosmetic dermatologist with extensive experience treating patients from around the world for a myriad of skin concerns including cellulite dimples, rippling skin texture, stretch marks, and stubborn pockets of body fat that are unresponsive to consistent exercise and a healthy diet.
+If you are frustrated with the appearance of cellulite, and you are looking for an effective, long-lasting solution for an uneven skin texture, Dr. Michele Green in New York City is here to help.
+Dr. Green is a board-certified cosmetic dermatologist with extensive experience treating patients from around the world for a myriad of skin concerns, including cellulite dimples, rippling skin texture, stretch marks, skin laxity, and stubborn pockets of body fat that are unresponsive to consistent exercise and a healthy diet.

 Dr. Green has spent over two and a half decades providing her patients with customized treatment plans that are composed of the best non-invasive cosmetic procedures, including body contouring, cosmetic injectables, and resurfacing laser treatments.
 Her dedication to her patients and to her practice is well exemplified by the fact that she is consistently voted as one of New York City’s best dermatologists by Castle Connolly, Super Doctors, and New York Magazine.
-By utilizing injectable treatments such as QWO and dermal fillers, innovative body contouring devices like Coolsculpting, and radiofrequency treatments like Velashape and Thermage, Dr. Green is able to eliminate cellulite dimples and rippling from the buttocks, thighs, and arms and give patients smoother, firmer, tighter skin that lasts.
+By utilizing injectable treatments such as Sculptra and dermal fillers, innovative body contouring devices like Coolsculpting, and radiofrequency treatments like Velashape and Thermage, Dr. Green is able to eliminate cellulite dimples and rippling from the buttocks, thighs, and arms and give patients smoother, firmer, tighter skin that lasts.
 If you are struggling with the appearance of cellulite dimples, schedule a consultation with Dr. Michele Green in NYC by contacting us online or by calling the office at 212-535-3088 and to learn more about whether cellulite treatment options such as Thermage®, Velashape, and QWO may be best for you.